Executive Summary

 True Margin Formula

-This must be calculated at the individual SKU level for accurate bidding.
+This calculation must be performed at the individual SKU level for accurate bidding decisions.
+Category averages or blanket margin assumptions result in systematic mispricing.

 7. ROAS Does Not Equal Profit